Allawah: Commercial area

 Allawah is a small landlocked suburb, about 15–20 minutes walking distance from Hurstville.
 Allawah's main shopping centre is located on Railway Parade, beside Allawah railway station.
-The Allawah shopping strip contains a newsagent, post office, corner store, Nepalese/Indian grocery store, real estate agency Belle Property Allawah, take-away shops, a hairdresser, and the local pub and bottle shop, the Allawah Hotel.
+The Allawah shopping strip contains a newsagent, post office, corner store, Nepalese/Indian grocery store, a real estate agency, take-away shops, a hairdresser, and the local pub and bottle shop, the Allawah Hotel.
 The Allawah Hotel was purchased by Justin Hemmes' Merivale Group in 2019.

 Transport

 Allawah railway station is on the Illawarra line serviced by Sydney Trains.
-The railway station has had an upgrade in recent years, including the installation of lifts to benefit the mobility challenged.
-Trains to Bondi Junction and to Hurstville stop at Allawah six times an hour during peak times, and 4 times an hour at all other times except weekends.
-Weekends run 2 train services an hour in both directions.
+Trains to Bondi Junction and to Hurstville stop at Allawah six times an hour during peak times, and four times an hour at all other times except weekends.
+Weekends run two train services an hour in both directions.
+Allawah is a 25 minute commute to the CBD via train.

+Antisemitism

+From the 1990s onward, the Jewish synagogue in Allawah has been the frequent target of antisemitic attacks, including firebombings, vandalism, and other arson attacks.
+Attacks have occurred in 1991, 1993, 1995, 2000, 2001, 2002, 2003, and 2025.